ManuelMolina02/NodeJS-introduction/README.md

 ### 📡 Testes de usuários

-- **Should be able to create a new user**
+- *Should be able to create a new user*
-- **Should not be able to create a new user when username already exists**
+- *Should not be able to create a new user when username already exists*

 ### 📡 Testes de *todos*
-- **Should be able to list all user's todos**
+- *Should be able to list all user's todos*
-- **Should be able to create a new todo**
+- *Should be able to create a new todo*
-- **Should be able to update a todo**
+- *Should be able to update a todo*
-- **Should not be able to update a non existing todo**
+- *Should not be able to update a non existing todo*
-- **Should be able to mark a todo as done**
+- *Should be able to mark a todo as done*
-- **Should not be able to mark a non existing todo as done**
+- *Should not be able to mark a non existing todo as done*
-- **Should be able to delete a todo**
+- *Should be able to delete a todo*
-- **Should not be able to delete a non existing todo**
+- *Should not be able to delete a non existing todo*

 ## 🧰 Methods and Parameters used

 ### 🔧 Types of Parameters

-- Route Params => Necessário para identificar um recurso editar/ deletar/ buscar
+- *Route Params* - Necessário para identificar um recurso editar/ deletar/ buscar

-- Query Params => são utilizados em momentos de páginação, filtros
+- *Query Params* - São utilizados em momentos de páginação, filtros

-- Body Params => Os objetos de inserção ou alteração (JSON)
+- *Body Params* - Os objetos de inserção ou alteração (JSON)

 ### 🔩 Methods HTTP(REST API) of Activities

- - GET - Buscar informação dentro do servidor
+ - *GET* - Buscar informação dentro do servidor

- - POST - Inserir uma informação no servidor
+ - *POST* - Inserir uma informação no servidor

- - PUT - Alterar uma informação no servidor
+ - *PUT* - Alterar uma informação no servidor

- - PATCH - Alterar uma informação específica
+ - *PATCH* - Alterar uma informação específica

- - DELETE - Remover uma informação do servidor
+ - *DELETE* - Remover uma informação do servidor

 ### ⚙ Methods JavaScript of Activities